calebjmatthews/NewSummer/concept-v2.md

 X Harvest stack quality jewel component
 X Inventory component
 X More compact and expressful number display
-_ Autoplanting, harvesting, and collecting
+X Autoplanting, harvesting, and collecting
 _ Pixel graphics for different cultivars
 _ Icon for each cultivar
 _ Pixel graphics linked with traits